Duration: approx. 3 h 30 min.

 Invited contributors: Prof. Sven Beckert (author of ‘Empire of Cotton, A Global History’ / Harvard University, US ), Prof. Peter Pels (anthropologist, Leiden University, NL), Prof. Wayne Modest (Research Center for Material Culture in Leiden, NL), Christine Chivallon (anthropologist and directrice de recherche au CNRS/Centre National de la Recherche Scientifique in Bordeaux, FR), Helen Elands (art historian, independent researcher, London, UK), Marjolijn Dijkman (initiator of LUNÄ Talks and co-host, BE), Maarten Vanden Eynde (artist and co-host, BE) and Alioum Moussa (artist and co-host, Yaounde, CM).

-This summer, the Belgian Maarten Vanden Eynde and the Cameroonian Alioum Moussa are building a two-part mobile structure, of which one side is the other’s opposite: old versus new, wood versus plastic, and poor versus rich.
-Yet the structures depend upon one another to stay in balance.
-During Performatik17 they set up shop at Place de la Monnaie, where you are invited to visit them – in pairs – for a discussion about dependence and independence.
-At a personal, political ánd artistic level.
+The Belgian Maarten Vanden Eynde and the Cameroonian Alioum Moussa built a two-part mobile structure, of which one side is the other’s opposite, yet the structures depend upon one another to stay in balance.
+During Performatik17 they set up shop at Place de la Monnaie, where you are invited to visit them – in pairs – for a discussion about dependence and independence, at a personal, economic, political ánd artistic level.
 The project will be translated into a growing photo exhibition at Kaaitheater.
 Moussa and Vanden Eynde originally created the project for SUD2010, the triennial art event in Douala (Cameroon), whose starting point was the 50thanniversary of independence being marked by 17 African countries.